-Consultation and Community Engagement Plan
+Consultation and Community Engagement

 Consulting and communicating with our communities is important to us, as these people assist us in identifying local risks and determining how best to tackle these local issues.
+To achieve this aim we have completed our widest consultation ever, over the IRMP.

-Merseyside Fire and Rescue Service is committed to providing services that meet the changing needs of the communities of Merseyside.
+Merseyside Fire and Rescue Service are committed to providing services that meet the changing needs of the communities of Merseyside.
 We have, with our partners, put into place a strategic group to ensure that consultation activities are managed within the five Local Authority Districts in a co-ordinated way, so people have an opportunity to contribute their views, but are not approached by many different organisations for the same information.
 By doing this we can use consultation for the whole of Merseyside in a way that assesses needs, customer satisfaction and risks within that community.